jfreedman0212/jfreedman0212.github.io/content/posts/rhf-validation.md

 [React Hook Form](https://react-hook-form.com) is a great library for managing form state in React.
 Getting started with it is simple, integrating with external libraries is (mostly) seamless, and performance optimizations are baked into the library's core design.
-However, I want to talk about validation in RHF.

-In RHF, there are two main ways you define validation rules:

-- Through passing a `rules` object to the individual fields (using the `register` or `Controller` APIs)
-- Using a schema validation library like [Yup](https://github.com/jquense/yup) or [Zod](https://github.com/colinhacks/zod) at the root of the form

-There isn't anything inherently wrong with either of these options, but both approaches are not suitable for all use cases, and there are tradeoffs involved in each decision.
+Like any other good form library, it comes with tools for validating user input.
+RHF provides you two choices that might seem equivalent, but have different strengths/tradeoffs.

 # Rules API